mvpoirier/mvpoirier.github.io/_posts/2021-06-30-Quarantine-Reflections.md

 ---

-The Office memes and joking aside, there has beene a *LOT* to unpack over the past year and half of trying to understand and adapt to the pandemic so that our students can learn as effectively as possible.
+The Office memes and joking aside, there has been *a lot* to unpack over the past year and half of trying to understand and adapt to the pandemic so that our students can learn as effectively as possible.

 **A few things that come to mind that I hope to continue going forward**:
 - [x] Prioritizing student and colleague wellness before academics